GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 ![Create Google Space](images/host-create-space.png)

-**NOTE:** Make sure that you check off the book to allow external users otherwise your customers won't be able to join.
+> **Note** Make sure that you check off the book to allow external users otherwise your customers won't be able to join.

-**NOTE:** Turn off conversation view as it will only get in the way and make things harder to read.
+> **Note** Turn off conversation view as it will only get in the way and make things harder to read.

 ### Space Structure